cisco-open/flame/docs/03-a-ubuntu.md

 postgres-7fd96c847c-6qdpv           1/1     Running   0              7m5s
 ```

+If the above output shows `ErrImagePull` or `ImagePullBackOff` as status, it may be because minikube's image pull step got timed out.
+Such an issue occurs because container images are large or the Internet connection is slow.
+The issue has been reported in minikube [github](https://github.com/kubernetes/minikube/issues/14789).
+A workaround is to pull images manually (e.g. `minikube ssh docker pull ciscoresearch/flame:latest`) before deploying pods.
+Identifying the required image can be done by running a `kubectl describe` command
+(e.g., `kubectl describe pod -n flame flame-apiserver-5df5fb6bc4-22z6l`); the command's output will show details about the pod, including image name and its tag.

 As a way to test a successful configuration of routing and dns, test with the following commands:
 ```bash
 ping -c 1 apiserver.flame.test